IMG_3832.png

 On the Essex-Suffolk border, Joanne converted a Grade II Listed threshing barn with Lynch Architects, conserving much of the building’s original structure and character.

-The design of the garden at the rear is purposefully restrained and open to blend with the simplicity of the surrounding landscape.
+At the rear Jankes Barn overlooks wheat fields south and west.
+The design of the garden here is purposefully restrained and open to blend with the simplicity of the surrounding landscape.

 Centred on the huge barn doors is a square pool that reflects the big East Anglian sky.
 On three sides is a meadow of perennial plants in shades of blue, white and purple forming a colourful but informal planting mass to complement the cereal crops in the adjacent fields.